TheOnodrim/Shield/README.md

 Shield is a single file bash script, made to be harden and secure your Debian or Debian based OS.
 This project has been thoroughly tested and checked for errors.

+# If you enjoyed it:
+Feel free to star my project, I have worked very hard on this repository.

 ## Usage:
 Clone the script and follow these instruction below, and then run it as root and select which sections to run when prompted.
 ```